loc12345pro/Hackintosh-Alder-Lake/README.md

     - This is required for Windows 11.
     - OpenCore suggests to turn it off.
 However, with it enabled, macOS still boots just fine.
 - Disable the following:
-  - Fast Boot
+  - Fast Boot.
-  - MSI Fast Boot
+  - MSI Fast Boot.
-  - Secure Boot
+  - Secure Boot.
     - Note: Windows Security may complain if Secure Boot is turned off.
-  - Thunderbolt
+  - Thunderbolt.
-  - CFG Lock
+  - CFG Lock.
-- XMP: Profile 2
+- XMP: Profile 2.
   - The games will crash when setting XMP to Profile 1.
 - Trusted Model Platform: Enabled.
   - This is for Windows 11.
-- BIOS CSM/UEFI Mode: UEFI
+- BIOS CSM/UEFI Mode: UEFI.
-- Internal SATA Mode: Intel VMD
+- Internal SATA Mode: AHCI.
-  - Intel VMD is for 2 2TB hard disks which are used to store games.
-  - When setting the mode to Intel VMD, macOS will not recognize any drives in Internal SATA Controller.
+  - Follow [this tutorial](https://learn.microsoft.com/en-us/troubleshoot/windows-server/backup-and-storage/establish-striped-volume-raid-0) on how to setup RAID0 for 2 2TB HDD drives.
-- External SATA Mode: AHCI
+- External SATA Mode: AHCI.
-- Integrated Graphics Shared Memory: 64M (default)
+- Integrated Graphics Shared Memory: 64M (default).
-- NX Bit (Execute Disable Bit): Yes (read-only)
+- NX Bit (Execute Disable Bit): Yes (read-only).
-- Follow this video to setup RAID0 for 2 2TB HDD drives: https://youtu.be/INjFklUQ7lE

 <details>
   <summary>Where to set?</summary>